-Dr. Steve Steinberg conceived of and opened one of the first totally referral based private specialty veterinary hospitals in the United States in 1977.
-That hospital has evolved into Veterinary Referral Associates where Dr. Steinberg was appointed Chief of Staff in 2011.
+Dr. Steve Steinberg conceived of and opened one of the first totally referral-based private specialty hospitals in the country in 1977.
+That hospital has evolved into the world renowned Veterinary Referral Associates of today.

 Dr. Lindsay Vega was raised in the small town of Smithsburg, Maryland.
 She received her Bachelor of Animal and Poultry Science at Virginia Tech in 2012 and her Doctorate of Veterinary Medicine from Virginia-Maryland Regional College of Veterinary Medicine in May 2015.
 Dr. Vega is a valued member of our Emergency and Critical Care Department and may ultimately consider doing a residency in this very important specialty.